Patterson, California: Media

 The daily newspaper in Patterson is the Patterson Irrigator, which was founded in 1911.
-It's located in downtown Patterson and has been at the same location since 1929.
+It is located in downtown Patterson and has been at the same location since 1929.
 The Irrigator, since 2009, is published weekly.

 Patterson is also the city of license for two radio stations, the iHeartRadio-affiliated country music channel KOSO and Spanish contemporary hit radio channel KTSE-FM.

 Celebrations

 During the first weekend in June, Downtown Patterson hosts the town's largest celebration of the year, the Apricot Fiesta.
 The event begins on Friday with several beauty pageants.
-The Patterson Library hosts an art show during the celebration, and displays on local history are held open to the public at the Patterson Museum, also known as the Center Building and located at the center of Patterson.
+The Patterson Library hosts an art show during the celebration, and displays on local history are held open to the public at the Patterson Museum, also known as the Center Building located at the center of Patterson.
 The three-day celebration also features fireworks shows and, during early mornings, hot air balloons departing from the football stadium at Patterson High School.
 This celebration typically takes place on the first weekend of June.

-In recent years Patterson has also been the site of the Fiestas Patrias celebration, commemorating the independence of various Latin American countries.
+Patterson has also been the site of the Fiestas Patrias celebration, commemorating the independence of various Latin American countries.
 This celebration is held in mid-September.

 Education

-The Patterson Joint Unified School District serves more than 5,669 students and operates four elementary schools, one middle school, one comprehensive high school, and one continuation high school.
+The Patterson Joint Unified School District serves more than 5,669 students and operates four elementary schools, one middle school, and two high schools.